Akanthou: Demographics

 Historically, the village was predominantly populated by Greek Cypriots according to census data.
 The 1831 census, recorded the adult male population as 10 Turkish Cypriots and 163 Greek Cypriots.
 Around 1300 Greek Cypriots were displaced from the village following the Turkish invasion of Cyprus in 1974.
 The village was then chosen as the place of resettlement for the displaced Turkish Cypriots of Mari, but only 100 were resettled in the village as they mostly insisted on being closer to the cities.
 The village was nevertheless renamed Tatlısu in 1975 after the Turkish name of Mari.
 The rest of the village was repopulated by Turkish farmers who were settled from areas such as Konya, Adana, Araklı, Osmaniye, Çaykara, Kahramanmaraş and Gaziantep.
 In the 21st century, following the construction boom in Northern Cyprus, a number of Turkish Cypriots and Europeans bought real estate in the village.

 Politics

 The town is administered by the Turkish Cypriot Tatlısu Municipality, founded in 1975.
 The current mayor is A. Hayri Orçan from the Democratic Party.

+Infrastructure

 In 2014, a new town hall was inaugurated.

+On 21.01.2026, the Government of Northern Cyprus opened Tatlisu Health Center.